Man Attacked While Walking Ancil Hoffman Park Trail

 Others were out enjoying the trail simply took things in stride.

-David Lasich of Carmichael he wsa more worried about rattlesnakes.
+David Lasich of Carmichael said he was more worried about rattlesnakes.

 "Well this is a very safe area usually.
 So, people shouldn't be too upset.
 Whoever it is, is not the normal person who visits our park,” said Masoner.